clien007/technical_exam_iscale/Gil_README.txt

     ISP: We're using specific interfaces (FactoryInterface).
     DIP: The CommentFactory and NewsFactory depend on an abstraction (FactoryInterface) rather than a concrete class.

+## Implement autoload
+    This reduces the amount of boilerplate code you need to write and maintain.
+    If you ever move or rename a class file, the autoloader will handle the change seamlessly as long as you follow consistent naming conventions.

 ## Use of Namespaces:
     Ensure the code is properly namespaced.